ansible/ansible/rst/modules.rst

    :doc:`api`
        Examples of using modules with the Python API

-Nearly all modules take ``key=value`` parameters.
-Some modules take no parameters, and the command module just takes arguments for the command you want to run.
+Nearly all modules take ``key=value`` parameters, space delimited.
+Some modules take no parameters, and the command/shell modules simply take the string of the command you want to run.

 All modules return JSON format data, though if you are using the command line or playbooks, you don't really need to know much about